Hoiio/company-directory/README.md

 Setup GAE Java SDK and Eclipse Plugin by following this [Google guide](https://developers.google.com/appengine/docs/java/gettingstarted/installing).

-Setup a new GAE application from [http://appspot.com](http://appspot.com).
+Create a new GAE application from [http://appspot.com](http://appspot.com).
 Thanks to Google, it's free to setup a web app on their cloud, and probably free for serving this lightweight app.

 Note down the `Appspot Identifier` that you specify when setting up your GAE application.